AdamPaternostro/Azure-Deploy-VSTS-On-VNET-App-Service-Environment/README.md

 - Installed Azure PowerShell SDK: https://azure.microsoft.com/en-us/downloads/  (not needed if part of VM)
 - Set-Execution Policy to Unrestricted in PowerShell
 - Update the hosts file (this is not needed if you have proper DNS).
 You need both the site and the “scm” site.
+Tjhe "scm" site is the Azure Web App management site.

-Put the Internal Load Balancer of the ASE in here with your domain of your ASE.
+Put the IP address Internal Load Balancer of the ASE in here with your domain of your ASE.

 C:\Windows\System32\drivers\etc\hosts (open Notepad in Admin mode)
 ![alt tag](https://raw.githubusercontent.com/AdamPaternostro/Azure-Deploy-VSTS-On-VNET-App-Service-Environment/master/DNSEntries.jpg)